 Comparison breeds

-German Wirehairs can be compared with spaniels and terriers such as Pointing Griffon, Curly-Coated Retriever, Entlebucher Mountain Dog, Flat-Coated Retriever, German Shorthaired Pointer and the Wirehaired Pointing Griffon.
+German Wirehairs can be compared with spaniels and terriers such as the Pointing Griffon, Curly-Coated Retriever, Entlebucher Mountain Dog, Flat-Coated Retriever, German Shorthaired Pointer, and the Wirehaired Pointing Griffon.

 He is a close cousin of the German Shorthaired Pointer.
-They are two of the most popular dog breeds in Germany developed from crossing the Pointer, Standard Poodle and the Foxhound.
+They are two of Germany’s most popular dog breeds developed from crossing the Pointer, Standard Poodle, and Foxhound.

-German Wirehair Pointers are very smart, intelligent dogs with a mind of their own.
-But if there is one thing they hate the most, it is being left alone by themselves and not getting attention from their human family.
+German Wirehair Pointers are brilliant, intelligent dogs with a mind of their own.
+If there is one thing they hate the most, it is being left alone and not getting attention from their human family.
+In such cases, you can expect your German Wirehaired Pointer to get noisy and destructive, primarily out of boredom and loneliness. w, we don’t want to suggest that whenever you leave the home for a few hours, your Wirehaired will go crazy because that isn’t the case.

 However…

-If you a someone who will be leaving the home all day for 8 to 10 hours, then this is not the dog you’re going to want to purchase or pick up from a rescue center.
-These dogs are much happier in the company of humans and/or other dogs which is why we generally only recommend this breed to a multi-dog family that won’t leave him or her alone for too long.
+If you leave the home all day for 8 to 10 hours, this is not the dog you’ll want to purchase or pick up from a rescue center.
+Ese dogs are much happier in the company of humans and other dogs, so we generally only recommend this breed to a multi-dog family that won’t leave them alone for too long.

-Haven’t already guessed, these guys are very active dogs.
-Active dogs that will require plenty of exercise and outdoor activity.
-This makes them perfect for a rural or suburban setting, and not so much for city life.
-If you have a large backyard at your property, then you may consider bringing the Pointer Dog home.
+And if you haven’t already guessed, these guys are very active dogs.
+Active dogs will require plenty of exercise and outdoor activity.
+T makes them perfect for a rural or suburban setting and not so much for city life.
+If you have a large backyard, consider bringing the Pointer Dog home.

-Training and socialization of this dog should begin as early as possible.
-If you want to take him out hunting, then it is important to train him in different techniques such as agility, tracking and retrieving.
-He is a natural hunter and aces all field trials.
+That’s why training and socialization of this dog should begin as early as possible.
+Training him in different techniques, such as agility, tracking, and retrieving, is essential to take him out hunting.
+He is a natural hunter and ace all field trials.

 The German Wirehaired Pointer is a perfectly healthy dog for the most part.
 German Wirehair Dogs have a life expectancy of 12 to 14 years.